Manage My Booking

 Whatever you’re in the mood for, there’s always something available nearby.
 Whether it’s just a light snack, or a full three course meal.

-If you’ve never been to the city before, then here are a few restaurants that we would recommend:
+If you’ve never been to the city before, here are a few restaurants that we would recommend:

 Name: Lebanese Flower

-As you would expect with a seafood restaurant, you can enjoy your meal here whilst looking over the Arabian Sea.
+As you would expect with a seafood restaurant, you can enjoy your meal here whilst looking over the Arabian Gulf.
 It’s an incredible view, complemented by great staff and a relaxed atmosphere.
 And of course, the food is very, very fresh.
 We recommend you make a reservation to guarantee a table.

 Name: Bord Eau